hupe13/extensions-leaflet-map-dsgvo/readme.md

-# DSGVO/GDPR Snippet for Extensions for Leaflet Map
+# DSGVO/GDPR Snippet for Leaflet Map and it's Extensions

 Tested up to: 6.1
 License: GPLv2 or later